squirrellyDave/os-voting-app/README.md

 * A Postgres database backed by a volume
 * A Node.js webapp which shows the results of the voting in real time

 Note
 ----

 The voting application only accepts one vote per client.
 It does not register votes if a vote has already been submitted from a client.

-testing git integration once more
+You can use incognito/privte browser tabs to register multiple votes.